Cars (franchise): Merchandising

+In 2026, Disney announced a partnership with Formula One at D23 to celebrate the Cars franchise's 20th anniversary.
+A Lightning McQueen track vehicle and themed safety car was present at the 2026 Italian Grand Prix, which fell alongside a 20th anniversary theatrical re-release of the original movie.

 Theme park attractions

 Cars Land

 Cars Land is a 12-acre land located at Disney California Adventure which contains an entire full-sized recreation of the town of Radiator Springs from the Cars franchise.
 The land includes restaurants, shops, and three rides: Mater's Junkyard Jamboree, Luigi's Rollickin' Roadsters, and Radiator Springs Racers, the main "E-Ticket" attraction which is one of the most expensive rides Disney has ever built at a cost of over $200 million.
 Radiator Springs Racers lets guests race against each other around Ornament Valley while encountering several Cars characters.
 Cars Land opened on June 15, 2012, with the completion of Disney California Adventure's expansion along with Buena Vista Street.

 Luigi's Rollickin' Roadsters opened on March 7, 2016, and replaced Luigi's Flying Tires, an original Cars Land ride which closed in February 2015 after complaints and injuries.

 Cars Four Wheels Rally

-Cars Four Wheels Rally (French: Cars Quatre Roues Rallye) is an attraction in Toon Studio at Walt Disney Studios Park at Disneyland Paris in 2007.
-The ride opened one year after Cars showed its first screening on June 9, 2007.
+Cars Four Wheels Rally (French: Cars Quatre Roues Rallye) is an attraction in Toon Studio at Disney Adventure World at Disneyland Paris in 2007.
+The ride opened one year after Cars showed its first screening on June 9, 2006.
 The attraction's setting is car service station in the small town of Radiator Springs located in the desert.
 The attraction is surrounded by boulders which imitates the rocky formations of the Grand Canyon.
 The ride system is a highly themed Zamperla Demolition Derby.

 Riders begin the attraction by sitting down in one of the generic car-shaped vehicles.
 The vehicles are located on one of the four spinning plateaus.
 The attraction's layout is similar to The Whirlpool at Tokyo DisneySea, as the vehicles automatically change from one spinning plateau to the next.
 The vehicles change plateaus while carrying out the rotation inversion of eight separate vehicles.
 Cars Race Rally was the first operating Disney ride themed to the Cars franchise.